Pyramids of Giza, Egypt

 • Short and long sleeves tops

-• Comfortable closed shoes and sandals
+• Comfortable closed shoes and sandals, flip-flops

 • Secure purse or money belt